siddarthkrishna10/Football_Transfers/README.md

 #### What is Linear Regression?
 Linear Regression is a type of analysis which creates a model between two variables; the first one being the explanatory variable and the second one being the dependent variable.

-Here, we are going to take **Market Value** as the explanatory variable because that's is what we need to calculate and **Transfer Fee** as the dependant variable.
+Here, we are going to take **Market Value** as the explanatory variable because that's is what we need to calculate and **Transfer Fee** as the dependent variable.

-> Note: Later on, I'll add more features to dependant variable and try and create a well-defined model that what is present here.
+> Note: Later on, I'll add more features to the dependent variable and try and create a well-defined model that what is present here.

 #### Why predict Market Value and not Transfer Fee?
 The transfer amount a club pays has a lot of outside factors influencing it, like the need for the player, the club's stature, their current form, their financial situation and many more.
 It's also influenced by the player, he should be willing to move and that brings in even more factors into the equation like personal ones such as willing to move to a new country or city and such.
 Sometimes players can force a move to the club they desire and the selling club could be forced to sell below the market value.
 Sometimes the buying club could be desperate for a player and the selling club can use this to their advantage and make the former pay more.

-These are just the basic reasons why we can't truly predict the Transfer Fee.
+These are just a few reasons why we can't truly predict the Transfer Fee.
 But what we can and will try to do is to predict the market value of future players.

 We're going to be using _scikit learn_ to help us with building this prediction model.
-Like in Part I, I start off by reading the dataset into an object and dropping the rows with NaN values.
+Like in Part I, I start by reading the dataset into an object and dropping the rows with NaN values.

-I assign the Tranfer Value to the dependant variable **y** and Market Value to the explanatory variable **X**.
+I assign the Transfer Value to the dependent variable **y** and Market Value to the explanatory variable **X**.
 Then, using scikit learn, I split the data into training data and test data.

 ```python
 c = pd.read_csv('https://github.com/siddarthkrishna10/Football_Transfers/blob/master/Part%20II/Transfers.csv')